Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Experimental Results

-While for \texttt{code-davinci-002}, {\ModelName} achieves an average of 2.4\% improvement across all five arithmetic reasoning tasks, illustrating the effectiveness of our proposed approach with different language models.
-Additionally, {\ModelName} outperforms Auto-CoT in GSM8K by 4.8\%, since Auto-CoT only constructs experiments on GSM8K under \texttt{code-davinci-002}. {\ModelName} demonstrates consistent improvement over arithmetic tasks, especially on GSM8K, where it can outperform Manual-CoT by a large margin.
-Finally, under the self-consistency setting, {\ModelName} also shows similar trends to improve the SC baseline, demonstrating the synergistic effects of our proposed method and self-consistency method. \paragraph{Commonsense and Symbolic Reasoning} Similarly, on commonsense and symbolic reasoning tasks, {\ModelName} demonstrates significant improvement over Manual-CoT, SC baselines, and Auto-CoT.
-It achieves an average of 2.5\% and 3.4\% improvement on \texttt{text-davinci-002} and \texttt{code-davinci-002} respectively, demonstrating that our method is universally effective on different task types.
-More surprisingly, it is observed that the improvement in the Letter (4) is significant, demonstrating our method's robustness to deal with out-of-distribution data.
+\paragraph{Commonsense and Symbolic Reasoning} Similarly, on commonsense and symbolic reasoning tasks, {\ModelName} demonstrates significant improvement over Manual-CoT, SC, and Auto-CoT.
+It achieves an average of 2.5\% and 3.4\% improvement on \texttt{text-davinci-002} and \texttt{code-davinci-002} respectively, demonstrating that our method is effective on different task types.
+More surprisingly, the improvement in the Letter (4) is significant, demonstrating our method's robustness to deal with out-of-distribution data.

 \paragraph{Non-Reasoning Tasks} {\ModelName} has also reached great success on question answering~(OpenBookQA), natural language inference~(e-SNLI), and sentiment analysis~(SST-2) tasks by an improvement of 2.8\%, 3.4\% and 1.3\%, respectively.
 The results show that our method can be generalized to various task types and is not limited to reasoning tasks.